Most Recent Revision: September 24, 2020

 By using the Syllabus Explorer, every researcher–whether in a private or institutional capacity–is expected to read and understand the following terms of service and is deemed to have agreed to be bound by them.

-OSP services are developed and offered in accordance with U.S. copyright law.
-The OSP makes a diligent effort to respect the interests of rightsholders and the public, as well as the needs of educators and researchers.
+Open Syllabus services are developed and offered in accordance with U.S. copyright law.
+Open Syllabus makes a diligent effort to respect the interests of rightsholders and the public, as well as the needs of educators and researchers.

-Some syllabi are included in the OSP collection with permission from the rightsholder.
+Some syllabi are included in the Open Syllabus collection with permission from the rightsholder.
 Many are obtained by ‘scraping’ publicly-accessible university websites, and are included under the fair use provision in Section 107 of the U.S. Copyright Act.

 Much of the content of a syllabus is not protectable under copyright and is therefore in the public domain.
 Examples of materials that have no copyright protection include: facts and data such as citations to readings, mere listing of subjects for study, and dates of class meetings and course planning.
 All of the metadata made available through the Explorer fall into this category.

 The Explorer does not provide access to the syllabi themselves or to any personal identifying information contained in the documents.